jwds1978/jwds1978.github.io/_posts/2017-05-08-combat-ptsd-and-the-relevance-of-hypervigilance.md

   intensity of behaviours, whose purpose is to detect threats.&nbsp; Although it may feel like paranoia, they're not the same thing.
 </p>
 <p>
-  Discarding the military for a moment, and thinking of PTSD in general, a symptom of PTSD is hypervigilance.&nbsp; This means, what society classifies as normal &#8212; being a person who lacks significant deviation from society and/or conforms to the ideals of society &#8212; typically, has little to no requirement for being hypervigilant.&nbsp; Without fear, there's no requirement to be looking for something.&nbsp; The most a civilian's, partially hypervigilant, is within daily acts of driving a motor vehicle and crossing the road.&nbsp; That's the, typical, extent of a civilian's hypervigilance.
+  Discarding the military for a moment, and thinking of <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> in general, a symptom of <abbr
+    title="Post-Traumatic Stress Disorder">PTSD</abbr> is hypervigilance.&nbsp; This means, what society classifies as normal &#8212; being a person who lacks significant deviation from society and/or conforms to the ideals of society &#8212; typically, has little to no requirement for being hypervigilant.&nbsp;
+  Without fear, there's no requirement to be looking for something.&nbsp; The most a civilian's, partially hypervigilant, is within daily acts of driving a motor vehicle and crossing the road.&nbsp; That's the, typical, extent of a civilian's hypervigilance.
 </p>
 <!-- excerptBreak -->
 <p>